JTTHEITGUY/JTTHEITGUY/README.md

 <h1>Hi, I'm James, an <a href="http://linkedin.com/in/james-t-b75a081a8">IT Professional</h1>

-<h2>👨‍💻Computer Hardware Project: Custom-Designed PC Solutions: Personalized Builds for Users:</h2>
+<h2>👨‍💻Computer Hardware Project: Custom-Designed PC Solutions: Personalized Builds for Users </h2>

 **Project Overview**